Benefits of Virtual Reality in Education

 Developing Collaboration and Social Skills

-Building Empathy
+Building Empathy and Support SEND Learning

-Teachers can genuinely put their students into other people’s shoes with virtual reality.
+Teachers can put their students into other people’s shoes with virtual reality.
 By helping students to see life from different points of view, such as exploring different cultures or experiencing what life is like for refugees, educators can improve emotional awareness and build empathy.

 Research into the benefits of VR in education